mkoromina/SAFFARI/README.md

 ## Inputs

-To run this pipeline with different modules, you will need two main inputs: (i) formatted and cleaned summary GWAS sumstats ( in a ```.gz``` format) and (ii) a list of top loci to finemap (usually stored as a ```.csv```file).
-GWAS sumstats should be cleaned and include no duplicates.
-Both the top loci file and the GWS sumstats here include the columns as outputted from [Ricopili](https://sites.google.com/a/broadinstitute.org/ricopili/overview).
+To run this Snakemake pipeline with the different modules, you will need two main inputs: (i) formatted and cleaned GWAS summary sumstats ( in a ```.gz``` format) and (ii) a list of top loci to finemap (usually stored as a ```.csv```file).
+GWAS sumstats should be cleaned and any duplicate SNPs shall be removed beforehand.
+Both the top loci file and the GWAS sumstats should include the columns as outputted from [Ricopili](https://sites.google.com/a/broadinstitute.org/ricopili/overview).

-Future impovements include creating rules for GWAS sumstats processing and creating the top loci file.
+Future impovements in the pipeline include creating rules for GWAS sumstats processing and creating the top loci file.
 In the meantime, GWAS sumstats from Ricopili are accepted as input.

 GWAS columns from Ricopili include:
 - ```CHR```    ```SNP```     ```BP```    ```A1```    ```A2```    ```FRQ_A_41917```    ```FRQ_U_371549```    ```INFO```    ```OR```    ```SE```    ```P```  ```ngt```    ```Direction```    ```HetISqt```    ```HetDf```    ```HetPVa```   ```Nca```    ```Nco```   ```Neff_half```
 (if you need to filter according to the MAF then the FRQ columns shall be renamed)